-- Wireless Access Points/Routers/Hotspots - The use of personal wireless access points, routers, and hotspots are not allowed in the residence halls.
-These devices interfere with WiFi used by all residents.
-Your internet access may be disabled if you use a personal WiFi access point. - Printers - We strongly discourage residents from bringing their own printers to campus as they interfere with the wireless network.
+- We strongly discourage residents from bringing their own printers to campus as they interfere with the wireless network.
 Each student has access to campus network printing through their WSU account.
-Information regarding campus printing: Warrior - If you bring a printer, disable your printer's "Direct Print" feature and use a USB cable to connect the printer directly to your computer. - Gaming Consoles - It is encouraged that you use a wired Ethernet connection to connect your gaming devices.
+Information regarding campus printing: Warrior Printers - If you bring a printer, disable your printer's "Direct Print" feature and use a USB cable to connect the printer directly to your computer.

+Gaming Consoles

+- It is encouraged that you use a wired Ethernet connection to connect your gaming devices.
 This will prevent errors while playing an online game. - You may need to explicitly configure the device to use the Ethernet in the network settings.
 Ethernet cords are not provided by WSU.